Restorative Dentistry in Downtown Orlando, FL

 - Examine patient’s oral health

-- Develop case for procedure (after assessing the condition of teeth and gums)
+- Develop a case for the procedure (after assessing the condition of teeth and gums)

 - If needed, consult with specialists (see list above)